appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-integrate-zoho.md

 ### Send campaign

-This query takes a `campaignKey` value and sends out the associated email campaign.
+This query takes a `campaignKey` value and sends the associated email campaign.

 1. Create a query based on your Authenticated API datasource for Zoho.
 1. Set the request method to `POST`.